Broadening Your Options - Remove Obstacles

 - What would you need to LEARN to do it?

-- Which kind of people WOULD join you?
+- What kind of people WOULD join you?

 - How much money do you ACTUALLY need?

-- Does it matter if they approve of it, if it what you REALLY WANT?
+- Does it matter if they approve of it if it’s what you REALLY WANT?

 Set aside 10 minutes to meditate and reflect.